 Students who wish to embark on a career in conservation may apply for an ICRI Education Bursary.
-Given the very limited funding available, the Institute’s Education Bursary Policy only focuses on studies to Masters level, giving priority to those areas of conservation under-represented here in Ireland.
+Given the limited funding available, the Institute’s policy on funding education bursaries focuses on studies to Masters level only.
+It will prioritise conservation specialisms that are under-represented in Ireland.
 It regrets that it cannot fund those studying at PhD level.

 The deadline for receipt of applications for the forthcoming academic year is the 30th June.